-The danger of movement whilst the Leisure Lodge is being raised/levelled cannot be overstated.
-The wheels of the Leisure Lodge (those still in contact with the ground) should always be braced with wheel chocks at the front and rear.
-These prevent the Leisure Lodge shifting forwards or backwards (the most likely direction of movement).
+The danger of movement whilst the RPH is being raised/levelled cannot be overstated.
+The wheels of the RPH (those still in contact with the ground) should always be braced with wheel chocks at the front and rear.
+These prevent the home shifting forwards or backwards (the most likely direction of movement).

 Better quality wheel chocks are fabricated from steel or thick aluminium and are wedge-shaped so that they can be pushed into close contact with the wheel and tyre.
-For a Leisure Lodge, the wheel chock should be at least 150mm high.